 First of all, you generally need to pay two different parties when registering a trademark:

-b.
-Registration fee of the trademark for 1 class and 10 sub-categories: around USD 1000 (including fees for the services provided by the lawyer).
-Government fees land at around 100 USD, but these fees are normally included in the complete service package provided from trademark agencies.
+- Registration fee of the trademark for 1 class and 10 sub-categories: around USD 1000 (including fees for the services provided by the lawyer)

 If you’re willing to take on the Chinese market, registration of a trademark shouldn’t be seen as something you can neglect, risking that your products can’t be salable in China.

 Can foreign companies register trademarks in China?